 Dr. Rui Liu serves as a co-investigator in the SVL.
 Dr. Liu earned her MPH from Southern Connecticut State University and Ph.D. in epidemiology from the University of South Carolina.
 She completed a postdoctoral fellowship in aging and neuroepidemiology at the National Institute of Environmental Health Sciences.
 Her current research focuses on studying environmental and modifiable lifestyle factors that influence neurodegeneration, particularly Parkinson’s disease and Alzheimer’s disease.

-Megan Garabedian received her BS from Syracuse University and is a graduate student in the speech-language pathology program at Sacred Heart University.
-She enjoys working with both the adult and pediatric populations.
-Her current interests are working with those diagnosed with Parkinson’s disease and the effect and management of their vocal quality.
-In the SVL, she assists with a project to understanding the decision-making process for speech disorders in individuals with Parkinson’s disease.
+Riley Collins received her BA from the University of Connecticut and is a graduate student in the speech-language pathology program at Sacred Heart University.
+She enjoys working with adult and pediatric populations.
+She currently is working with individuals in gender-affirming voice care.
+In the SVL lab, she assists with a project predicting treatment outcomes for individuals with Parkinson’s disease.

 More Information